safwanhossain/safwanhossain.github.io/_pages/about.md

 ## Recent:
 - Aug.
 2025: Giving a talk on strategic hypothesis testing at the [Incentives for Collaborative Learning and Data Sharing](https://sites.google.com/ttic.edu/incentivesdatasharing/home) workshop at TTIC in Chicago.
 - Jun.
 2025: Spending the summer with the [Morgan Stanley Machine Learning Research](https://www.morganstanley.com/about-us/technology/machine-learning-research-team) team in NYC.
 Working on an (academic) project on the game-theoretic dynamics of online resource acquisition.
 - Apr.
-2025: Giving a lightening round talk on information design with LLMs at the [SIGecom](https://www.sigecom.org/meetings/winter25/) Winter Meeting.
+2025: Giving a lightening talk on information design with LLMs at the [SIGecom](https://www.sigecom.org/meetings/winter25/) Winter Meeting.
 - Mar.
 2025: Started as a Student Researcher at Google Research.
 Working in the Market Algorithms team with [Renato Paes-Leme](https://www.renatoppl.com/) and [Song Zuo](https://sites.google.com/view/songzuo) on mechanism design problems in the context of Large Language Models.
 - Jan.
 2025: **1 paper accepted to ICLR 2025 in Singapore!**